reednel/Blog/2022-10-00-Data-Compression.md

 - Somehow we knew what the optimal is
 - Huffman's simple ?$O(n\log(n))$ algorithm finds an optimal coding.

 [^0]: [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) is the father of [Information Theory](https://en.wikipedia.org/wiki/Information_theory), and an absolute legend.
-He wrote the book *A Mathematical Theory of Communication*, which a professor of mine described as "one of the most important books in science in the last century".
+He wrote the book *A Mathematical Theory of Communication*, which a professor of mine once described as "one of the most important books in science in the last century".

 [^1]: This statistic is from the Wikipedia page on [Letter Frequency](https://en.wikipedia.org/wiki/Letter_frequency).